juliaecaro/juliaecaro/README.md

 ----------------------------
 I'm just a small town girl, living in a coding world.

+- 🌎 I'm based in: Destrehan, Louisiana.
 - :brain: I'm currently learning: HTML, CSS, and JavaScript.
+- :writing_hand: I'm currently studying to get: a CTS in Web Design and a CTC in Web Programming at Delgado Community College.
 - :star: I'm certified in: Adobe Photoshop, Adobe Illustrator, and Adobe Dreamweaver.
-- :handshake: I'm open to collabarating on new and exciting projects based in HTML, CSS, and JavaScript.
+- :handshake: I'm open to collabarating on: new and exciting projects based in HTML, CSS, and JavaScript.
+- ✉️ Want to contact me?
+You can email me at mailto:juliaecaro@gmail.com.

 ### Skills